Francis deSouza: Symantec

 DeSouza joined Symantec through the company's acquisition of IMlogic in February 2006.
 DeSouza was president of products and services at Symantec until November 11, 2013.
 He led the research, product management, engineering, customer support and operations for Symantec's offerings, which generated $6.73 billion in revenue in FY11.

 Illumina

 DeSouza was appointed president of Illumina, Inc. in November 2013, leading the company in envisioning, developing, and producing products.
 In 2016, he was also appointed CEO.
 On June 11, 2023, DeSouza announced that he was leaving Illumina.

 SynthLabs

 DeSouza co-founded SynthLabs in July 2023, a startup developing technology for an auditable, transparent and robust AI alignment platform.
 SynthLabs' investors include Microsoft's M12 and First Spark Ventures.

+Google Cloud

+deSouza joined Google in January 2025 and served as Chief Operating Officer and President of Security Products at Google Cloud until August 2026.

+Scale AI

+deSouza was appointed chief executive officer of Scale AI in August 2026.

 Board member

-deSouza is on the Board of Directors of Deel Inc. He was on the Board of Directors of The Walt Disney Company from February 2018 to April 2024.
+deSouza is on the board of directors of Deel Inc. He was on the board of directors of The Walt Disney Company from February 2018 to April 2024.

 and Citrix Systems from December 2014 to June 2016.